⚠️ We are currently updating our 2021/22 tax guidance across the website

 The tax and National Insurance (NIC) relief associated with childcare vouchers (and directly-contracted childcare) was withdrawn for brand new applicants from 4 October 2018.

-To be entitled to the tax and NIC relief on vouchers from 4 October 2018 you must be an ‘eligible’ employee which means meeting certain conditions:
+To continue to be entitled to the tax and NIC relief on vouchers from 4 October 2018 you must be an ‘eligible’ employee which means meeting certain conditions:

 Similar rules apply for directly contracted childcare.